Looking for ways to make a beautiful do-it-yourself wreath for fall? Wait until you see how easy it is to make this simple hydrangea wreath for free!

 I prefer to work with grapevine or wire wreath forms when making wreaths that will be outdoors.

-Why Hydrangea Flowers Work Well in DIY Wreaths
+Why Hydrangea Flowers Work Well in Fall DIY Wreaths

 As I was walking the gardens this week, I noticed my endless summer hydrangeas flowers have that gorgeous fall vintage color.